Health And Safety

 Start with a "top five" list

 Don't try to fix everything this month.
-Track progress visibly.
-So naturally, set deadlines.
-Still, pick the five highest-risk items from your assessment.
-Because of that, assign owners.
+Set deadlines.
+Pick the five highest-risk items from your assessment.
+On top of that, track progress visibly.
+Assign owners.
 Momentum beats perfection.

 Use your phone

 Photos of hazards.
-Voice memos of near-misses.
-A shared album for "fixed this week" wins.
+In real terms, voice memos of near-misses.
+Because of that, a shared album for "fixed this week" wins.
 Low friction means people actually report things.

 Make the safe way the easy way